Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Details for Section 3

 \subsubsection{ImageNet100 Experiments.}

-These experiments are included in Table 6-7 to complement CIFAR10 experiments.
-Similar to CIFAR10 experiments, we train a ``blob'' \name model using default hierarchy $11 \rightarrow 5$.
-We pre-train ViT-Small encoder on ImageNet100~\cite{Tian2020ContrastiveMC}.
+Experiments that involve ImageNet100 are Table \ref{tab:serialization}, \ref{tab:segments}, \ref{tab:hierarchy} and \ref{tab:arch}.
+We pre-train ViT-Small encoder on ImageNet100~\citep{Tian2020ContrastiveMC}.
 The ViT-Small backbone has $12$ layers.
 Each layer has $384$ dimensions and $6$ self-attention heads.
-We chose patch size $16\times 16$ following~\cite{Dosovitskiy2021AnII} and split the $224\times 224$ images into $14\times 14$ tokens.
-For segment decoding, we use a $4$ layer transformer decoder and double the attention heads while keeping all other configurations the same from the ViT-Small encoder.
+We chose patch size $16\times 16$ following~\citep{Dosovitskiy2021AnII} and split the $224\times 224$ images into $14\times 14$ tokens.
+For segment decoding, we use a $4$ layer transformer decoder and double the attention heads while keeping all other configurations the same as the ViT-Small encoder.